 In the Arabidopsis genome, 26 CIPK and 10 CBL genes encode members of the CIPK and CBL protein families, respectively (Kolukisaoglu et al., 2004; Mao et al., 2016).
-Nitrate induces the expression of CIPK1,3,8,13,14,16,21,22,23,25 but represses the expressions of CIPK17,20,25.
-CIPK1 and CIPK3 are consistently induced by nitrate in numerous experiments (Table 1), but the characterization of cipk1 and cipk3 mutants has not yielded any clue as to their physiological roles in the PNR (Hu et al., 2009).
+Depending on the experimental conditions, nitrate may induce the expression of CIPK1, 3, 8, 13, 14, 16, 21, 22, 23, and 25 or repress the expression of CIPK17, 20, and 25.
+CIPK1 and CIPK3 have been consistently induced by nitrate in numerous experiments (Table 1), but the characterization of cipk1 and cipk3 mutants has not yielded any clue as to their physiological roles in the PNR (Hu et al., 2009).
 As cipk3 is hypersensitive to ABA during germination (Pandey et al., 2008), CBL9-CIPK3 may mediate the nitrate promotion of germination that is antagonized by ABA.
-Further analysis using the cipk1,3 double mutant or even higher-order cipk mutants may be necessary to elucidate the functions of CIPK1, CIPK3 or other CIPKs in nitrate signalling (Fig. 2) (Kolukisaoglu et al., 2004).
+Further analysis using the cipk1,3 double mutant or even higher-order cipk mutants may be necessary to elucidate the functions of CIPK1, CIPK3, or other CIPKs in nitrate signalling (Fig. 2) (Kolukisaoglu et al., 2004).